- Home/

 The last frost date in Spring essentially determines when the first seeds of your new plantings will germinate.
 During Spring, the nights reach temperatures too cold for new vegetable plants to survive in.

-Spring crops like lettuce, carrots, cabbage, spinach, and radishes may be able to withstand colder temperatures.
-However, warmer-season crops like cucumbers, tomatoes, and peppers will struggle.
+Spring crops like lettuce, carrots, cabbage, spinach, and radishes may be able to withstand colder temperatures. Â However, warmer-season crops, like cucumbers, tomatoes, and butternut squash or pumpkin, will struggle.Â

 💡 Pro tip: Most seed packets will reference planting guidelines based on the last frost date.
 By understanding more about your climate, you can plan with this information or work with a gardener who can help you.